Table of Contents

 Cancun Airport Redevelopment

 Following an investment of $150 Million USD Cancun’s Terminal 3 became fully operational in 2007.
-The first terminal and all it’s antiquities (lack of air conditioning, sparse retail outlets and restaurants) is now devoted to freight only.
+The first terminal and all its faults (lack of air conditioning, few shops and restaurants) is now devoted to freight only.

-Further improvements followed in 2009 with the addition of a new 2.8km runway.
-A new control tower which at 97metres tall is the tallest in Latin America, and among the top 20 highest in the World.
+More improvements followed in 2009 with the addition of a new 2.8 km runway.
+A new control tower was added, which at 97metres tall is the tallest in Latin America and among the top 20 highest in the World.

-In 2014 Terminal 2 was expanded in order to cope with growing demand, shortly followed by an expansion to Terminal 3 which opened in March 2016.
+In 2014 Terminal 2 was expanded in order to cope with growing demand, shortly followed by an expansion to Terminal 3 which was finished in March 2016.
 Terminal 4 followed in 2017.

 Cancun airport is now Mexico’s second busiest after Mexico City.
 However, it is number one in numbers of International travelers with 21,415,795 passengers in 2016 representing a 9.28% increase over 2015.

 Cancun Airport is now a much more pleasurable experience than it used to be 10-15 years ago.
-It now equals any International airport in the World in terms of facilities and exceeds most.
+It is equal to any International airport in the World in terms of facilities and exceeds most.